 • Negotiation with credit, liquidity and swap providers;

-• Post-issuance administration of financing programs, including arbitrage requirements and bond repurchase and retirement programs;
+• Post-issuance administration of financing programs, including arbitrage requirements and bond amendment, repurchase and retirement programs;

 • Rating agency requirements; and